yajrendrag/unmanic-plugins/source/set_only_audio_to_original_language/description.md

 #### <span style="color:blue">"tmdb_api_read_access_token</span>
 Enter your tmdb API Read access token (it's a really long string).
 This option is only visible if reorder original audio is checked.

+#### <span style="color:blue">tag_style</span>
+Version 0.0.3 migrated to langcodes language code library which is based on IETF codes (subsumes ISO 639).
+Select whether you prfer 2 letter or 3 letter language codes for your language code tag.

 ---
 ##### Notes: